back

 Part 5

-Examples of Effective Feedback
+Examples of Effective Employee Feedback

 1. Positive reinforcement: “You did a great job presenting your ideas during the team meeting.
 Your clear explanation and visual aids really helped everyone understand the concept.”